Kirito8055/Kirito8055/README.md

 - 👋 Hi, Myself Dhruv Mangal
 - 👀 I’m interested in Competitive Programming
-- 🌱 I’m currently learning Data Structures & Algorithms
+- 🌱 I’m currently looking for a job, and about my skills you can look at https://kirito8055.github.io/portfolio/
 - 📫 How to reach me , d2004mangal@gmail.com <--this is my private email ID.

 <!-- - 💞️ I’m looking to collaborate on ... -->